-No more than 20% of the total grant award may be used for data collection, performance measurement, and performance assessment, e.g., activities required in Sections I-2.3 and 2.4 above.
+No more than 20% of the total grant award may be used for data collection, performance measurement, and performance assessment, e.g., activities required in Sections I-2.4 and 2.5 above.

-2.5 Grantee Meetings
+2.6 Grantee Meetings

-Grantees must plan to send a minimum of three people (including the Project Director) to at least one joint grantee meeting in each year of the grant, and you must include a detailed budget and narrative for this travel in your budget.
+Grantees must plan to send a minimum of two people (including the Project Director) to at least one joint grantee meeting in each year of the grant, and you must include a detailed budget and narrative for this travel in your budget.
 At these meetings, grantees will present the results of their projects and Federal staff will provide technical assistance.
-Each meeting will be 3 days.
+Each meeting will be up to 3 days.
 These meetings are usually held in the Washington, D.C., area and attendance is mandatory.